Baby Acne: Causes, Symptoms, And Treatment

 Milia develop on your baby’s face as small white bumps.
 These are dead skin cells which get caught in tiny skin pockets and usually appear on your baby’s face several weeks after birth.

 This is a rare condition among babies, but it may resemble to look like acne on babies.
 It appears as a rash on your baby’s body.
-Although baby acne is a harmless skin condition, neonatal herpes can make a baby very ill.
-It may be mistaken as baby acne because it usually appears as small blisters or sores around the mouth and lips.
+It may be mistaken as neonatal acne because it usually appears as small blisters or sores around the mouth and lips.
 This condition needs immediate medical treatment.

 - Erythema toxicum

-Erythema toxicum is a skin condition among babies which closely resembles baby acne.
+Erythema toxicum is a skin condition among babies which closely resembles neonatal acne.
 It is also harmless, just like the latter.
 But it disappears faster, only within a few days, compared with baby acne, even without treatment.
-It does not require surgery either, just like baby acne.

 - Inflamed hair follicle